 - Key Stage 2 and 4 results have improved year on year

 - The rate of Teenage Conceptions continues on a downward trend

 - The percentage of children living in poverty has fallen slightly

-- The number of first time entrants to the Youth Justice System is at an historic low
+- The number of first-time entrants to the Youth Justice System is at a historic low

 We are continuing to develop Early Intervention across all services.

-The Children's Workforce Strategy and associated training programme is still being rolled out to practitioners and the Family Support Strategy and Family Support Pathway provide guidance to the Children's Workforce on when and how to intervene successfully.
+The Children's Workforce Strategy and associated training programme are still being rolled out to practitioners and the Family Support Strategy and Family Support Pathway guide the Children's Workforce on when and how to intervene successfully.
 Early Intervention continues to be a key theme throughout all partnership strategies and is a priority within all of the City Council's Strategic Commissioning Reviews.